renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

       </tr>
     </table>

-## A note on code suggestions quality
+## Understanding AI Code Suggestions

-- AI models for code are getting better and better (Sonnet-3.5 and GPT-4), but they are not flawless.
+- **AI Limitations:** AI models for code are getting better and better, but they are not flawless.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.
 Critical reading and judgment are required.
+Mistakes of the AI are rare but can happen, and it is usually quite easy for a human to spot them.
-- While mistakes of the AI are rare but can happen, a real benefit from the suggestions of the `improve` (and [`review`](https://pr-insight-docs.khulnasoft.com/tools/review/)) tool is to catch, with high probability, **mistakes or bugs done by the PR author**, when they happen.
-So, it's a good practice to spend the needed ~30-60 seconds to review the suggestions, even if not all of them are always relevant.
+- **Purpose of Suggestions:**
-- The hierarchical structure of the suggestions is designed to help the user to _quickly_ understand them, and to decide which ones are relevant and which are not:
+    - **Self-reflection:** The suggestions aim to enable developers to _self-reflect_ and improve their pull requests.
+This process can help to identify blind spots, uncover missed edge cases, and enhance code readability and coherency.
+Even when a specific code suggestion isn't suitable, the underlying issue it highlights often reveals something important that might deserve attention.

-    - Only if the `Category` header is relevant, the user should move to the summarized suggestion description
+    - **Bug detection:** The suggestions also alert on any _critical bugs_ that may have been identified during the analysis.
+This provides an additional safety net to catch potential issues before they make it into production.
+It's perfectly acceptable to implement only the suggestions you find valuable for your specific context.
-    - Only if the summarized suggestion description is relevant, the user should click on the collapsible, to read the full suggestion description with a code preview example.
+- **Hierarchy:** Presenting the suggestions in a structured hierarchical table enables the user to _quickly_ understand them, and to decide which ones are relevant and which are not.

-- In addition, we recommend to use the [`extra_instructions`](https://pr-insight-docs.khulnasoft.com/tools/improve/#extra-instructions-and-best-practices) field to guide the model to suggestions that are more relevant to the specific needs of the project.
+- **Customization:** To guide the model to suggestions that are more relevant to the specific needs of your project, we recommend to use the [`extra_instructions`](https://pr-insight-docs.khulnasoft.com/tools/improve/#extra-instructions-and-best-practices) and [`best practices`](https://pr-insight-docs.khulnasoft.com/tools/improve/#best-practices) fields.
-- The interactive [PR chat](https://pr-insight-docs.khulnasoft.com/chrome-extension/) also provides an easy way to get more tailored suggestions and feedback from the AI model.
+- **Interactive usage:** The interactive [PR chat](https://pr-insight-docs.khulnasoft.com/chrome-extension/) also provides an easy way to get more tailored suggestions and feedback from the AI model.